 a.
 Prior to installation, the grass needs to be cut short.
 This will help to make sure that the plastic mesh lays tightly against the ground to allow the swiftest entanglement of grass roots and mesh.

 b.
-Unroll the roll the mesh and allow it to relax for an hour or so to reduce the curve in the mesh.
+Unroll the roll of mesh and allow it to relax for an hour or so to reduce the curve in the mesh.
 This is achieved by unrolling the mesh and loosely pinning at the ends.
 To help speed up this process, the mesh can be turned over after unrolling so that the mesh curls down instead of up, and then loosely pin down.
 This will not affect the efficiency of the mesh.

 c.
-To get the best results for GR11 and GR14, all of the mesh needs to be close-fitting to the grass surface.
-This is achieved by using the metal u-pins.
-From experience and as a guide, we suggest that for at least 150 pins are required for a 2m x 20m roll, and at least 50 pins are required for a 1m x 10m roll.
+To get the best results for GR10, GR11 and GR14, all of the mesh needs to be close-fitting to the grass surface.
+This is achieved by using metal u-pins.
+From experience and as a guide, we suggest that at least 150 pins are required for a 2m x 20m roll, and at least 50 pins are required for a 1m x 10m roll.
 The pins are best placed at 300mm along the edges of the rolls and 600mm through the centre.
 On the edge, the pins can either pin across to the next roll or along the rim when laying a trackway.
 The u-pins have been designed to fit flush with, or just below, the mesh so that they are not a trip hazard and the grass can be safely mowed.

-3. General notes
+3. General Notes

 a.
 For the mesh to reach optimum working condition, the grass needs to be fully intertwined with the plastic mesh.
 During the growing season, this is usually after about 6 to 8 weeks.
 Another way to gauge readiness is to start to use the mesh after 3 to 4 cuts of the grass.

 b.
-When it is time for the first cutting, set the mower blades slightly higher than normal and allow the cuttings to fall back on to the mesh.
+When it is time for the first cutting, set the mower blades slightly higher than normal and allow the cuttings to fall back onto the mesh.
 When the installed areas are ready for use, the mesh should be well intertwined with the grass roots and sward and will be less visible.
 Cutting of the grass can be as normal.

 d.
 When the grass reinforcement meshes are installed in hot weather, the sun may cause the roll to expand and ripples to occur in the mesh.
 This is quite normal and the mesh will settle down as the temperature cools and the grass grows into the mesh.